bontaq/coupons/README.md

 ### The Future
 Haskell's having a bit of a moment in that development speed has picked up, long standing problems are being fixed, and it feels like it's all coming together.
 Here's what's happened recently:

-* [Linear types](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/linear_types.html) were introduced in GHC 9 which allow the expression of single-use resources ala rust.
+[Linear types](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/linear_types.html) were introduced in GHC 9 which allow the expression of single-use resources ala rust.

-* Previously there were two projects implementing the language server protocol for Haskell: ghcide and haskell-ide-engine.
+Previously there were two projects implementing the language server protocol for Haskell: ghcide and haskell-ide-engine.
 They've joined forces to build one excellent [Haskell Language Server](https://github.com/haskell/haskell-language-server) which hit their 1.0 release in February.
 New features are coming quickly but ram use is high (~5Gb after a day of work if you are doing a lot).
+It also has excellent support in VSCode so no, not everyone has to learn emacs.

-* Records in Haskell were infamously difficult due to various name collisions and almost requiring the use of [Lenses](https://kseo.github.io/posts/2016-12-10-encodings-of-lense.html) to access and update records.
+Records in Haskell were infamously difficult due to various name collisions and almost requiring the use of [Lenses](https://kseo.github.io/posts/2016-12-10-encodings-of-lense.html) to access and update records.
 As of [GHC 9.2](https://www.haskell.org/ghc/blog/20210401-ghc-9.2.1-alpha1-released.html) (currently in alpha) this is no longer the case and record access has been normalized.  `let name = person.name` away, or even `names = fmap .name persons` if you're feeling fancy.

-* You know how I chose Fused Effects over a more sane effects system in the name of speed?
+You know how I chose Fused Effects over a more sane effects system in the name of speed?
 Well a [GHC Proposal](https://github.com/ghc-proposals/ghc-proposals/pull/313) to make the nice effect systems fast was accepted and is being implemented.

-* Haskell finally got a [real foundation](http://haskell.foundation/) working to increase adoption, chaired by simon peyton jones.
+Haskell finally got a [real foundation](http://haskell.foundation/) working to increase adoption, chaired by simon peyton jones.

-*  [GHC 9.2](https://www.haskell.org/ghc/blog/20210401-ghc-9.2.1-alpha1-released.html) continues its gifts of making Haskell vastly more approachable by also introducing the `{-# LANGUAGE GHC2021 #-}` pragma.
+[GHC 9.2](https://www.haskell.org/ghc/blog/20210401-ghc-9.2.1-alpha1-released.html) continues its gifts of making Haskell vastly more approachable by also introducing the `{-# LANGUAGE GHC2021 #-}` pragma.
 Because almost every feature in Haskell is a flag, that's why you see about 50 `{-#  LANGUAGE blahblah #-}` at the top of most files.
 That freaks everyone out, so this meta-flag was introduced that turns on everything we'd consider standard to writing Haskell in 2021.

 ### Feelings